rbardenet/bml-course/README.md

 ## Material
 * Incomplete and drafty lecture notes are available in the `notes` folder.
 Any comment welcome, live or as a raised issue.
-* Practicals and exercises are available in the corresponding folders.
+* Practicals and exercises will be made available in the corresponding folders.
 They are to be done on a voluntary basis.
 Solutions will be provided on demand.
+* Slides for Lecture 1 are [here](https://nextcloud.univ-lille.fr/index.php/s/ZdLe5CSHecQjsDz).

 ## Objective of the course
 By the end of the course, the students should
 * have a high-level view of the main approaches to making decisions under uncertainty.